kent-map/kent/19c/19c-marconi-biography/README.md

 <param ve-config title="Guglielmo Marconi (1874 –1937)" author="Michelle Crowther" layout="vtl" banner="xxx">

 <param ve-entity eid="Q179224" aliases="Dover">
+St Margaret's
+Swingate
+South Foreland Lighthouse

 #

-Guglielmo Marconi, inventor of wireless telegraphy, moved to Britain from Italy in February 1896.
+Guglielmo Marconi, inventor of wireless telegraphy, arrived in Britain from Italy on the 2nd February 1896.
 He was not a stranger to Britain, as he had lived in Bedford with his Irish mother as a child and had British citizenship.
-Having failed to gain sponsorship from the Italian government to develop his ideas in wireless telegraphy, he travelled to London via Dover to seek funds to convert his experiments into practical use.
+Having failed to gain sponsorship from the Italian government to develop his ideas in wireless telegraphy, he had travelled to London via Dover to seek funds to convert his experiments into practical use.
+<br><br>
 Sir Oliver Lodge had previously presented ideas on wireless telegraphy at the British Association for the Advancement of Science in Oxford in 1894 and bitterly complained that Marconi had “evidently got all his ideas” from a book that he had published after his lecture.[^ref1] However, Sungook Hong argues that Lodge’s lecture had nothing to do with telegraphy and that “the image of Lodge as the inventor of wireless telegraphy was deliberately constructed by his friends and by Lodge himself” (26).
+Marconi was granted the first British patent for wireless telegraphy on 2nd July 1896.[Dragoni ODNB]
 <param ve-image url=”https://upload.wikimedia.org/wikipedia/commons/0/0d/Guglielmo_Marconi.jpg
 “ label=”  “ attribution=”  “>